mig82/viskit/README.md

 This is mostly a utility command on top of which others are built.
 It simply determines whether the given path points to the root directory of a Vis project or not.

+## Get Vis Quantum Version

+For Vis Quantum projects, this determines the project version by parsing the `projectProperties.json` file located in its root directory.

+    viskit gqv path/to/workspace/FooApp

+This helps you determine which Vis version you would need in order to open a project _without_ upgrading it.
+This is specially relevant when multiple developers must collaborate on a project.

-## Get Project Version
+## Get Vis Classic Version

-For Vis Enterprise projects, this determines the project version by parsing the plugins it requires, as listed in the `konyplugins.xml` file located at its root directory.
-For Vis Starter, it reads the `currentgaversion` property from the `projectProperties.json` file also located at its root directory.
+For Vis Classic projects, this determines the project version by parsing the plugins it requires, as listed in the `konyplugins.xml` file located in its root directory.

     viskit gpv path/to/workspace/FooApp